June Rebellion: Aftermath

 The government portrayed the rebels as an extremist minority.
 Louis-Philippe had shown more energy and personal courage than his Bourbon predecessor Charles X had during the July Revolution two years before.
 When the king appeared in public, his supporters greeted him with cheers.
-General Sébastini, the Foreign Minister, who directed government forces, stated that local citizens caught up in events congratulated him: "They accepted us with cries of Vive le Roi [Long live the King] and Vive la liberté [Long live Liberty], showing their joy at the success we had just obtained".
+General Sébastiani, the Foreign Minister, who directed government forces, stated that local citizens caught up in events congratulated him: "They accepted us with cries of Vive le Roi [Long live the King] and Vive la liberté [Long live Liberty], showing their joy at the success we had just obtained".
 Subsequent identification of rebels revealed that most (66%) were working-class, a high proportion being construction workers.
 Most others (34%) were shopkeepers or clerks.

 A large number of weapons were confiscated in raids, and there were fears that martial law would be imposed.
 The government, which had come to power in a revolution, distanced itself from its own revolutionary past, famously removing from view Delacroix's painting Liberty Leading the People, which had been commissioned to commemorate the events of 1830.
 According to Albert Boime, "After the uprising at the funeral of Lamarque in June 1832, it was never again openly displayed for fear of setting a bad example".

 A young painter, Michel Geoffroy, was charged with starting the rebellion by waving the red flag.
 He was sentenced to death, but a series of legal appeals led to a prison sentence.
 The real flag-bearer was found a month later, and imprisoned for just a month due to his obvious mental instability.
 Seven of the 82 trials led to other death sentences, all commuted to terms of imprisonment.

 Republicans used the trials to build support for their cause.
 Several rebels delivered republican speeches at their trial, including Charles Jeanne, one of the working-class leaders, who proudly defended his actions.
 He was convicted and imprisoned, and became a republican martyr.
 A pamphlet published in 1836 compared the last stand of the republicans to the heroic resistance of the 300 Spartans at the Battle of Thermopylae:

 A republican is virtue, perseverance; is devotion personified...[he] is Leonidas dying at Thermopylae, at the head of his 300 Spartans; he is also the 72 heroes who defended during 48 hours the approaches of the Cloître Saint-Merry from 60,000 men and who… threw themselves onto bayonets to obtain a glorious death.

 Louis-Philippe's regime was finally overthrown in the French Revolution of 1848, though the subsequent French Second Republic was short-lived.
 In the 1848 Revolution, Friedrich Engels published a retrospective in which he analyzed the tactical errors which led to the failure of the 1832 uprising, and drew lessons for the 1848 revolt.
 The main strategic deficit, he argued, was the failure to march immediately on the centre of power, the Hôtel de Ville.